marksimpson82/blog/content/blog/2014-08-07-the-fundamentals-of-unit-testing-draw-attention-to-interesting-values.md

 }
 ```

 Now that's much clearer.
 We can see what the value represents, the units it's measured in and its place in the test.
-Some people shit the bed when they see really long story-like variable names in tests, but they’re generally a help, not a hindrance.
+Some people shit the bed when they see really long story-like variable names in tests, but they're generally a help, not a hindrance.

 While the previous example is simple, this tip makes much more of a difference in situations where a function/method/constructor has numerous parameters, but the test is largely focused on only one of them.
 How do you know which one to pay attention to?